nahall/persistent-konsole-ssh-tabs/README.md

 You'll need to edit each tab file "konsole-tab-1", etc, to set your SSH server and server.
 This works best if you are using SSH keys.
 You also may want to edit the filename that is passed to dtach -A as that is how each tab is made persistent.
-It can be anything, but each tab needs to have a unique filename.
+It can be anything, but each tab needs to have a unique filename on the server.

 Then edit the file "konsole-tabs".
 You can set the title that appears in Konsole for each tab and also the Konsole profile used for each one.
 You'll need one line for each tab